zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/xml/how-to-embed-expressions-in-xml-literals.md

     </contact>
     ```

-#### <a name="to-insert-text-as-an-attribute-value"></a>Zum Einfügen von Text als Attributwert
+#### <a name="to-insert-text-as-an-attribute-value"></a>To insert text as an attribute value

-- Das folgende Beispiel zeigt, wie Sie den Text einfügen, der in enthalten ist das `phoneType` Variable als Wert für die `type` Attribut.
+- The following example shows how to insert the text that is contained in the `phoneType` variable as the value of the `type` attribute.

      [!code-vb[VbXMLSamples#40](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples14.vb#40)]